Whether you have ever opened a trade based on ascending, descending or symmetrical triangles and lost money due to a trend reversal?

-Let’s look at the right side of the Figure 6 Here is the performance statistics.
+Let’s look at the right side of Figure 6 Here are the performance statistics.
 For failed breakdowns, the figures show the distance from the lowest price in this model to the lowest low before the price rises by at least 20% (trend change).
 You buy the stock a day when the price closes below the triangle, and you sell at the lowest low before the price turns around.

 This is the perfect trade.
 Do not expect your transaction will show the same result since these figures take into account hundreds of ideal trades.
 It can be better or worse.
-These figures are showed for comparison only.
+These figures are shown for comparison only.

 The right column, for breakdowns, demonstrates the average value of price growth after the triangle can be considered unsuccessful.

 These figures are also averaged for several hundred ideal trades.
 They reflect the distance from the highest price in this model to the highest high, i.e. previously to the peak before the price fell by at least 20% (trend change).